pagkly/Zed/Investopedia4/How Subrogation Works.md

 ### Waivers of Subrogation

-A [[waiver of subrogation]](https://www.investopedia.com/terms/w/waiver-of-subrogation.asp) is a contractual provision whereby an insured waives the right of their insurance carrier to seek redress or seek compensation for losses from a negligent third party.
+A [[waiver of subrogation]](https://www.investopedia.com/terms/w/waiver-of-subrogation.asp) is a contractual provision whereby an insured waives the right of their insurance carrier to seek redress or seek compensation for losses from a negligent [[Third Party|third party]].
 Typically, insurers charge an additional fee for this special policy endorsement.
 Many construction contracts and leases include a waiver of subrogation clause.

-Such provisions prevent one party’s insurance carrier from pursuing a claim against the other contractual party in an attempt to recover money paid by the insurance company to the insured or to a third party to resolve a covered claim.
+Such provisions prevent one party’s insurance carrier from pursuing a claim against the other contractual party in an attempt to recover money paid by the insurance company to the insured or to a [[Third Party|third party]] to resolve a covered claim.
 In other words, if subrogation is waived, the insurance company cannot "step into the client's shoes" once a claim has been settled and sue the other party to recoup their losses.
-Thus, if subrogation is waived, the insurer is exposed to greater risk.
+Thus, if subrogation is waived, the insurer is exposed to greater [[Risk|risk]].